 How do we do it?
 Many companies just assume everything will be cheaper if they make it in China.
 We asked ourself – is that really true?
 We developed our own program of Manufacturing Coupled Design.
 Our designers rapidly iterate based on direct integration with manufacturing.
 This happens in a way which is just not possible with a distant manufacturer and it allows us to remain cost competitive and have a higher quality USA-made product.

 Our products are designed to last as long as possible so you won’t have to replace them.
 We only manufacture environmentally safe products (lead free and RoHS compliant).
 We design our products to have equal or better performance using common rechargeable batteries.
 We try to reduce materials and energy use in our manufacturing, products and packaging wherever possible.
 We also hope our products will inspire more people to ride bikes!

 We believe a business should reflect the values of its owners and employees, and be an active member of the community.
 Several of our staff are volunteer organizers of the largest Oakland and San Francisco events focusing on positive, community-wide cycling.
+Members of our staff are also actively involved with the San Francisco Bicycle Coalition and regularly advocate both for improvements to cycling infrastructure, and integration of bicycles with our public transit systems.
 We contribute many non-commercial projects and How-To’s to the open source community for others to build and use on their own.
 Our innovative mobile sound system designs have inspired many other builders and helped enable off-grid parties around the world.

 Our exhibits take our technology to its ultimate impractical manifestation.
 Our n00tron 3D and Draw On The Wheel interactive exhibits feature unlimited modalities that engage participants of all ages, fostering free-form creativity and sparking inquisitiveness.
 We welcome a permanent home for either exhibit.